Flone-dnb/FBugReporter/README.md

 - `database_manager`: used to add/remove users (even when the server is running)
 - `monitor`: simple helper app that will restart the server if it crashed

-You need to build each application and put resulting executable files in the same folder (so that you will have `server`, `database_manager` and `monitor` all in the same folder).
+You need to build each application and put resulting executable files in the same directory (so that you will have `server`, `database_manager` and `monitor` all in the same directory).

 In order to build an app you need to enter its directory and run: